HEART FAILURE

 water, increasing congestion and swelling.
 Left untreated, congestion

-worsens and may prevent the heart from pumping enough blood to keep
+worsens and may prevent the heart from pumping enough blood to

 the person alive.